 When I started making these, I’m a little embarrassed to admit that I sliced them really thinly with a knife by hand for about a year — while standing a foot away from my food processor.
 It never occurred to me to use it. *facepalm*

 You can use a slicing blade (what I do) and shave them or just toss them in there and pulse until they’re shredded well.

 Either way using a food processor or some kind of gadget that will slice them for you will guarantee you will make these more than once.
 And possibly on a weeknight — they’re that easy.

 Now that I’ve seen the light, I can whip these up so much faster.

-Since these cook up quickly and shrink up quite a bit, you can load that sheet pan full and still get a good toast on them.
+Since these cook up quickly and shrink up quite a bit, you can load that baking sheet full and still get a good toast on them.
 Just toss them around a few times during roasting and roast them longer if you’ve got a full pan.